davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

     }
     ```

 2. Write a function `char** split(char *str, char *delim)`, that has the same behavior as Java String's `split(..)`.
+Your function should input a string `str`, and a string delimiter, and return an array of substrings (tokens) split on the given delimiter.

+    - First, figure out the number of tokens that you will end up with.
+I would do this by counting the number of instances of the delimiter found in `str`.
+The number of tokens is just 1 plus that number and call this value `numTokens`.

+    - Now use the previous bullet point to allocate `numTokens+1` pointers to chars.
+Then write your loop to malloc `numTokens` arrays of chars.
+(Yes, it is crucial that you only loop up to `numTokens`, and not `numTokens+1`).

-Your function should input a string `str`, and string delimiter, and return an array of substrings (tokens) split on the given delimiter.
-I would start by counting the number of instances of the delimiter in `str`.
-The number of tokens, let's call it `NUMTOKENS`, is just 1 added to that number.
-Then, using `malloc()` I would allocate `NUMTOKENS+1` pointers to `char`s (see previous bullet point).
-Use `strtok()` to loop through all of the tokens, and assign each to a corresponding place in your new array (using `strcpy()`).
-Because the user of your function wouldn't know the size of the array that you're returning, make sure you set the final element of your array to `NULL`.
-(This is why I had you malloc `NUMTOKENS+1` elements).
+    - Use the string function `strtok()` to loop through all of the tokens, and assign each to a corresponding element in your new array by using `strcpy()`.

+    - Because the user of your function wouldn't know the size of the array that you're returning, make sure you set the final element of your array to `NULL`.
+(This is why I had you malloc `NUMTOKENS+1` spots in the first place).
 Here's how you might use your new method:

     ```c
     //split cmd on whitespace!